StackVista/stackstate-docs/configure/topology/tune-topology-synchronization.md

 {% endtab %}
 {% endtabs %}

-## Investigate StackState platform as the bottleneck
+## Investigate Rancher Observability platform as the bottleneck

-To understand whether the StackState platform is a bottleneck when processing topology, we want to know whether the pod that does synchronization has exhausted its CPU resources.
+To understand whether the Rancher Observability platform is a bottleneck when processing topology, we want to know whether the pod that does synchronization has exhausted its CPU resources.
 We do this using the following steps:

-1. Get the configured request for the StackState topology synchroinzation pod
+1. Get the configured request for the Rancher Observability topology synchroinzation pod
     ```javascript
     > kubectl get pod -l app.kubernetes.io/component=sync -o=jsonpath='{.items[*]..resources.requests.cpu}'
     2